zackstout/Footprint-Extended/README.md

 - [x] Only display fiscal savings if it's a positive number.
 - [x] Added a workaround (second input) for now.
 [Problem: Change gallons/day to input (and probably also kWh/ day).
 Seems to be a 2-way binding issue.
 Yeesh... a lot of research into angular is turning up nothing for fixing this.
 There must be an easy fix.]
 - [x] Added instructions for using Excel (the formatting is fine on Dad's and Kyle's computers).
+- [x] On Projects page, display project's country and type(s).
+- [x] Charts' legends now display names of countries and types.
+- [x] Cleaned up UI for Tracking tool on home (non-logged in) page.

 ## Next Steps: